FionaPrudhomme/Stylesheet-QGIS-OpenTopoMap/README.md

 # Step 2 :

-import the svg file in QGIS.
+import the svg folder in QGIS.

 # Step 3 :